gavinln/haskell-examples/README.md

 1. Install Stack
 curl -sSL https://get.haskellstack.org/ | sh

+## Tips

+1. Use -fdefer-type-errors in ghci so errors become warnings when experimenting

 ## Nix and Haskell

 The [Nix and Haskell][300] repo demonstrates how to use Nix to build Haskell projects.